Donald L. Patrick: Research and work

-Patrick is most known for his work on outcomes research which covers a broad range of aspects, particularly focused on vulnerable populations, chronic illness, as well as end of life care.
-In a Delphi study featuring a collaboration with public health experts, a consensus was reached between experts over the taxonomy, and terminology of the measures aimed at patient-reported outcomes (PRO) based on health.
+Patrick has conducted outcomes research, focused on vulnerable populations, chronic illness, as well as end of life care.
+In a Delphi study, a consensus was reached over the taxonomy, and terminology of the measures aimed at patient-reported outcomes (PRO) based on health.
 Having focused on the PRO, he also determined the content validity on the PRO instruments aimed for the use in medical product evaluation.
-Moreover, the evaluation of clinically significant differences for QOL outcomes has been characterized by him as well.